 How to fix common web design mistakes

-- 8 Common Web Design Mistakes & How to Fix Them
+- Viet SEO Lists 8 Common Web Design Mistakes and How to Fix Them

 - 1. Ignoring Accessibility